engagebay/webhooks/README.md

 ### 2 How webhook data is received:

-The data you receive will be sent as a POST parameter to your URL.
+The data you receive will be passed as a POST parameter to your URL.

-The easiest way to test the output of your webhooks is to use a service such as [RequestBin] (https://requestbin.com/).
-This service will give you a URL that will collect requests made to it and let you inspect them in a human-friendly way.
+A quick and easy way to test the output of your webhooks is to use [RequestBin] (https://requestbin.com/).
+This service gives you a URL that collects requests made to it and lets you inspect them easily.

 ### 3 Sample data (json formatted):